 The main benefits of licensing are that it allows you to make money with your IP without having to produce it yourself, and it can be done without many expenses.
 Additionally, if you license your invention or product in multiple countries, you can profit from multiple licensing partners from just one IP.

-Furthermore, since royalties are paid out when the licensee sells something using your IP, there is no risk involved for you because royalties are only paid out when something sells!
-That means that you don’t have to worry about financial losses due to not paying out licensing fees even if nothing sells.
+Furthermore, since royalties are paid out when the licensee sells something using your IP, there is no risk involved because royalties are only paid out when something sells!
+That means you don’t have to worry about financial losses due to not paying licensing fees, even if nothing sells.
 Lastly, if your license agreement includes ongoing royalties, then you will receive ongoing payments, which can create serious passive income streams over time.

 How To License Your IP

-To start licensing your IP, first, you need to determine what type of intellectual property (IP) you have to license.
+To start licensing your IP, first, you must determine what type of intellectual property (IP) you must license.
 This includes patents, copyrights, trademarks, and trade secrets – all types of intellectual property rights that can generate income through licensing agreements with other businesses or individuals who want access to them for commercial purposes.
 Once you know what type of IP you have available for licensing, it’s time to find potential licensees interested in using them.

-You should research potential licensees and reach out via email explaining why they should license your IP – be sure to include details about what problem it solves, how it works, and why it’s a better solution!
-Finally, negotiate terms such as royalty rates and payment schedules before signing off on any agreements so everyone is clear about expectations going forward into the relationship between the licensor/licensee.
+You should research potential licensees and email them explaining why they should license your IP – be sure to include details about what problem it solves, how it works, and why it’s a better solution!
+Finally, negotiate terms such as royalty rates and payment schedules before signing off on any agreements, so everyone is clear about expectations going forward into the relationship between the licensor/licensee.

 Licensing is Lucrative